influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withWithItems(withItems)
 ```

-WithItems expands a task into multiple parallel tasks from the items in the list
+"WithItems expands a task into multiple parallel tasks from the items in the list"

 ### fn withWithItemsMixin